 My Approach to Helping

-I offer a truly holistic approach that combines traditional talk therapy, art therapy, sand tray therapy, trauma informed energy work, reiki, guided imagery and other mind-body connection techniques.
-Integration of mind, body and soul are always a part of our work together and my priority is to support you in feeling safe and empowered.
+I offer a holistic approach that combines talk therapy, guided imagery, meditation, relaxation techniques, energy work, and experiential therapies.
+Integration of mind, body and soul are always a part of our work together and the combination of tools used is tailored for each specific client and for each different session.

 More Info About My Practice